 The SPLIT RNA Extraction Kit enables a fast and highly efficient extraction of RNA that is free of genomic DNA contamination.
 The RNA can be recovered as total RNA or split into a large and a small RNA fraction, facilitating the analysis of e.g., mRNA and miRNA from the same sample.
 Thus the RNA obtained is ideal for seamlessly preparing libraries for Next Generation Sequencing of total RNA or its large and small fractions.
 Importantly, the SPLIT protocol does not require DNase treatment for the removal of genomic DNA and thereby avoids the high risk of concomitant RNA degradation.
+Furthermore, SPLIT recovers the complete RNA size ranges without loss of long RNAs as observed with some gDNA removal columns.

-First, the sample is homogenized in an isolation buffer that is highly chaotropic to facilitate effortless and complete solubilization.
+First, the sample is homogenized in a highly chaotropic isolation buffer which facilitates effortless and complete solubilization, and guarantees complete RNase inhibition.